makersmakingchange/OpenAT-Template/README.md

 ## About Makers Making Change
 <img src="https://www.makersmakingchange.com/wp-content/uploads/logo/mmc_logo.svg" width="500" alt="Makers Making Change Logo">

-Makers Making Change is an initiative of [Neil Squire](https://www.neilsquire.ca/), a Canadian non-profit that helps people with disabilities.
+Makers Making Change is an initiative of [Neil Squire](https://www.neilsquire.ca/), a Canadian non-profit that uses technology, knowledge, and passion to empower people with disabilities.

-We are committed to creating a network of volunteer makers who support people with disabilities in their communities through 3D printing assistive devices.
-Check out our library of free, open-source assistive technologies with parts and build instructions.
+We are committed to cultivating a network of volunteer makers who support people with disabilities in their communities through cost effective assistive technology.
+Check out our library of free, open-source assistive technologies.

  - Website: [www.MakersMakingChange.com](https://www.makersmakingchange.com/)
  - [GitHub](https://github.com/makersmakingchange)